PauliusMacernis/prompts/coding/change-request.md

    - Unused-looking functions or variables
    - TODO/FIXME markers
    - Commented-out code blocks
+   - **ENTIRE METHODS** — if a file has 10 methods and you're adding 1, the output must have 11 methods
+   - **NAMESPACES** — never change existing namespace declarations
+   - **CONSTRUCTORS** — never rewrite existing constructor patterns

+   **CRITICAL:** When modifying an existing file, your changes must be ADDITIVE.
+You are adding TO the file, not rewriting it.
+If the original file is 300 lines and you're adding 20 lines of new functionality, your output must be ~320 lines — NOT a "clean rewrite" of 80 lines.

 3. **NEVER invent files or paths.**
    - If a file exists in the project, modify THAT file using its exact path from the file tree